How to Better Understand the Customer, Part 1. Customer Journey Mapping

 - Put goals, actions, and time metrics in the customer zone.

 - Mark the points and channels of interaction between the customer and the company, critical points and barriers in the interaction zone.

 - Fix company actions and work on difficulties in the company zone.

-- For convenience, use special services for CJM visualization, which we talk about here.
+- For convenience, use special customer journey mapping tools for visualization, which we talk about here.

 Filling out the map, pay special attention to barriers and critical points.
 This will help you see the weak points in your communication strategy.